Overview

 Player on Android supports these additional options:

 - footer: set to 'yes' to show a close button in the footer similar to the iOS Done button.
-The close button will appear the same as for the header hence use closebuttoncaption and closebuttoncolor to set its properties.
+The close button will appear the same as for the header; hence, use closebuttoncaption and closebuttoncolor to set its properties.

-- hardwareback: set to 'yes' to use the hardware back button to navigate backwards through the InAppBrowser's history.
+- hardwareback: set to 'yes' to use the hardware back button to navigate backward through the InAppBrowser's history.
 If there is no previous page, the InAppBrowser will close.
-The default value is 'yes', so you must set it to 'no' if you want the back button to simply close the InAppBrowser.
+The default value is 'yes', so you must set it to 'no' if you want the back button to close the InAppBrowser.

 - navigationbuttoncolor: set to a valid hex color string, for example: #00ff00, and it will change the color of both navigation buttons from default.
-Only has effect if user has location set to 'yes' and not hidenavigationbuttons set to 'yes'.
+Only has an effect if the user has location set to 'yes' and not hidenavigationbuttons set to 'yes'.

 - useWideViewPort: Sets whether the WebView should enable support for the "viewport" HTML meta tag or should use a wide viewport.
 When the value of the setting is 'no', the layout width is always set to the width of the WebView control in device-independent (CSS) pixels.
 When the value is 'yes' and the page contains the viewport meta tag, the value of the width specified in the tag is used.
-If the page does not contain the tag or does not provide a width, then a wide viewport will be used. (defaults to 'yes').
+A wide viewport will be used if the page does not contain the tag or provide a width. (defaults to 'yes').

 - fullscreen: Sets whether the InappBrowser WebView is displayed fullscreen or not.
 In fullscreen mode, the status bar is hidden.
 Default value is 'yes'.